awsdocs/amazon-s3-developer-guide/doc_source/analytics-storage-class.md

 Storage class analysis shows storage usage visualizations in the Amazon S3 console that are updated daily\.
 The storage usage data can also be exported daily to a file in an S3 bucket\.
 You can open the exported usage report file in a spreadsheet application or use it with the business intelligence tools of your choice such as Amazon QuickSight\.

+There are costs associated with the storage class analysis\.
+For pricing information, see *Management and replication* [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.

 **Topics**
 + [How Do I Set Up Storage Class Analysis?](#analytics-storage-class-how-to-set-up)
 + [How Do I Use Storage Class Analysis?](#analytics-storage-class-contents)